wordtreefoundation/books/pseudo_biblical/The Fall of Samuel the Squomicutite - 1763.md

 ---
-short_title: The Fall of Samuel the Squomicutiti
+short_title: The Fall of Samuel the Squomicutite
 author: Samuel Hopkins
 year: 1763
 place: Rhode Island